U.S. files suit to seize gasoline in four Iran tankers headed to Venezuela

 The complaint, filed in the U.S. District Court for the District of Columbia, also aims to stop the flow of revenues from petroleum sales to Iran, which Washington has sanctioned over its nuclear program, ballistic missiles, and influence across the Middle East.
 Tehran says its nuclear program is for peaceful purposes.

-Zia Faruqui and two other assistant U.S. attorneys allege that Iranian businessman Mahmoud Madanipour helped arrange the shipments by changing documents about the tankers to evade U.S. sanctions.
+Zia Faruqui and two other assistant U.S. attorneys allege in the lawsuit that Iranian businessman Mahmoud Madanipour, affiliated with Iran's Islamic Revolutionary Guard Corps, or IRGC, helped arrange the shipments by changing documents about the tankers to evade U.S. sanctions.

-The lawsuit says that since September 2018 Iran's Revolutionary Guards' elite Quds Force has moved oil through a sanctioned shipping network involving dozens of ship managers, vessels and facilitators.
+The lawsuit says that since September 2018, the Revolutionary Guards' elite Quds Force has moved oil through a sanctioned shipping network involving dozens of ship managers, vessels and facilitators.

+The ships carrying Iranian gasoline engaged in ship-to-ship transfers to evade sanctions, the lawsuit said.
+The Pandi, for example, engaged in such a transfer in Port Khalid in UAE to load the Iranian gasoline surreptitiously, it said.

-(Reporting by Timothy Gardner in Washington and Luc Cohen in New York; editing by Jonathan Oatis)
+(Reporting by Timothy Gardner and Daphne Psaledakis in Washington and Luc Cohen in New York; editing by Jonathan Oatis)

 ((timothy.gardner@thomsonreuters.com; +1 202 898-8360 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))